Siege of San Sebastián (1719): Aftermath

 After San Sebastian was in his hands, Berwick received the submission of many of the leading figures of the surrounding Basque province of Guipúzcoa, who suggested that they would rather be subjects of Louis XV and their province should be annexed by France.
 Berwick also received similar messages from Catalan leaders, who had during the earlier War of the Spanish Succession supported the rival Austrian candidate Charles and were still resentful of the loss of much of their independence following the Fall of Barcelona in 1714.

 Berwick received orders to advance towards Catalonia, and made plans to take the towns of Urgel and Rosas in the north of the province.
 He captured the first but increasingly bad weather forced him to abandon the siege of the latter.
-By this time British forces had launched their own successful attack on Vigo, putting further pressure on the Spanish war effort.
+By this time British forces had successfully captured Vigo and Pontevedra in the west, putting further pressure on the Spanish war effort.
 A Spanish attempt to launch a counter invasion against Brittany was a failure.
 Philip dismissed his chief minister Giulio Alberoni in December 1719 and sought peace.
 By the terms of the Treaty of The Hague San Sebastian and the other territory occupied by France was handed back to Spain.

 Nearly a century later in 1813 an Allied force commanded by the Duke of Wellington used similar tactics as Berwick had to capture San Sebastian during the Peninsular War.